abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 Welcome!
 In this project, we will be setting a Cybersecurity Home Lab using the Open Source Hypervisor Proxmox.
 I was originally going to do ESXI and Virtualbox but after what Broadcom did to their customers and the community, I decided to go another route.
 That's where I found proxmox and after hours of frustration and tears I finally grasped it!

-That being said, I currently have Proxmox running natively on a separate system (specifications below) that I have built for a homelab.
+I currently have Proxmox running natively on a separate system (specifications below) that I have built for a homelab.
 I strongly recommend you do the same as Proxmox is a Type 1 Hypervisor and works best when its installed as the OS.

 Throughout the entire project, I will be posting modules instead of one giant post to make it easier to follow along.
 The modules will consist of a different component of the lab that we will set up together.